jeetm/tictactoe/README.md

 Game-Play:

   The game is solely multi-player, one controlling the X-Token and another playing as the O-Token.
 Basically the goal of the game is to produce 3 consecutive identical tokens.
 For example, three in a row 'X' tokens vertically, horizontally, or diagonally.
+Detailed rules can be found here: http://boardgames.about.com/od/paperpencil/a/tic_tac_toe.htm

 Grid: